sodamachinebroke/parallel/README.md

 ## Experiences so far
 So far it works in sequential mode and using OMP parallelization.
 I have two images in the filterApplicator/images folder.
 One of them being a very large file of ~50MB and the other is slightly smaller at ~4MB.
 The program can apply two filters: a greyscaler and a negator??? negativizer?? grammar.
-Anyway it does that quite effectively.
+Anyway it does that quite effectively.  return
 However well it runs, it loses exactly 84bytes of data, regardless of file size which is curious.

 ## Next goals